 Using a fractional response model, our main results imply that a one-percentage point higher statutory tax rate in the host country is associated with a 0.92-percentage point higher internal-debt-to-capital ratio of the borrowing affiliate.
-At the same time, a onepercentage point increase in the (weighted) tax rate of the lending affiliates is associated with a 0.77-percentage point lower internal-debt-to-capital ratio of the borrowing affiliate.
+At the same time, a one-percentage point increase in the (weighted) tax rate of the lending affiliates is associated with a 0.77-percentage point lower internal-debt-to-capital ratio of the borrowing affiliate.
 Other determinants of internal debt show the same qualitative pattern.
 While financial underdevelopment in the host country is positively related to the internal debt ratio of the borrowing affiliate, financial underdevelopment at other locations exerts a negative effect on the internal debt ratio of the borrowing affiliate.
-Financial weakness in the host country is associated with a higher internal debt ratio of the borrowing affiliate.
+Financial weakness in the host country is associated with a higher internal debt ratio of the borrowing affiliate, but financial weakness at the lender locations leads to a lower internal debt ratio of the borrowing affiliate.
 A higher affiliate-level productivity of the borrowing affiliate relates positively to its internal debt ratio, but a higher productivity of the lenders exerts a negative impact on the internal debt ratio of the borrowing affiliate (it should be mentioned, however, that productivity measures are found to be statistically insignificant).